cybozu-go/placemat/README.md

         directory to store data (default "$HOME/placemat_data")
 ```

-You can define configuration for each `resources` to YAML files, or define them
-to single files with a `---` separator.

 ### placemat-connect command

-If placemat starts with `-nographic` option, VMs will launch without GUI console.
+If placemat starts with `-nographic` option, VMs will have no graphic console.
-Their serial consoles expose as pseudo terminals via a UNIX domain socket.
+Instead, they have serial consoles exposed via UNIX domain sockets.

-`placemat-connect` command can be used to connect them.
+`placemat-connect` is a tool to connect to the serial console.

 ```console
 $ placemat-connect [-run-dir=/tmp] your-vm-name